Benefit Street is a Showcase of the long, proud history of this New England City

 The largest of these is the John Brown House, now operated as a museum by the Rhode Island Historical Society.
 “It was something,” says Pettine of the massive Georgian style residence, “that Providence had never seen before.”

 The house was completed in 1788 and testified to the vast fortune its owner had amassed as a merchant, a pioneer in the China Trade, and a trafficker in slaves.
 John Brown was also a fierce advocate of American independence and played a key role in the burning of a British warship.

 He was later a US Congressman and served as a founder and trustee of the College of Rhode Island, subsequently renamed Brown University after the Brown family.

 The Browns were split on the issue of slavery – John’s brother Moses, a pioneer in the textile business, became a Quaker and was active in the abolitionist movement.

 A few steps away from the John Brown House is the 1792 Nightingale-Brown House.
 At 19,000 square feet, you can imagine its original owner, a wealthy Providence merchant, trying to keep up with the Browns next door.

-Thought to be the largest North American wood frame house still extant from 1700s, the building now houses Brown University’s Center for the Study of American Civilization.
+Thought to be the largest North American wood-frame house still extant from the 1700s, the building now houses Brown University’s Center for the Study of American Civilization.
 The Nightingale-Brown house was entirely rebuilt in the 1980s, the money to fund the overhaul coming from the sale of a desk for eleven million dollars.

 An Artery of Culture and Religion